Help prevent hospital errorsMedical errors - prevention; Patient safety - hospital errors

 Help Improve Safety in the Hospital

-Ask your nurse if you are taking any “high-alert” medicine.
-These medicines can cause harm if they are not given the right way.
+Ask your nurse if you are taking any high-alert medicine.
+These medicines can cause harm if they are not given the right way at the right time.
 A few high-alert medicines are blood thinners, insulin, and narcotic pain medicines.
 Ask what extra safety steps are being taken.

 When to Call the Doctor